Back to Resource Hub

 4. Automation combats labor shortages and a shrinking workforce

 A swirling mass of trends from “the great resignation” to shifting demographics and wage inflation have converged to create an unprecedented labor shortage crisis—leading to a record 490,000,000 shortfall in laborers for warehouses and transportation companies in July 2021.
-Because most operations are still heavily-reliant on labor-intensive technology, this deficit has heavily impeded the flow of materials leading to lower productivity and significant disruptions.
+Because most operations are still heavily reliant on labor-intensive technology, this deficit has heavily impeded the flow of materials, leading to lower productivity and significant disruptions.
+The situation is further exacerbated by the aging workforce and increased competition for skilled labor across various industries.

 5. Automation mitigates raw material shortages and inflation by increasing visibility

-Long-term disruptions in China have put a squeeze on the usual flow of raw materials and products that North American companies have become reliant on.
+have put a squeeze on the usual flow of raw materials and products that North American companies have become reliant on.
 As a result, supply chains are facing formidable challenges as companies struggle to stabilize their supply in the face of soaring prices and severe shortages of materials.
+The inflationary pressures and the scarcity of essential raw materials have made operational efficiency and real-time visibility into the supply chain more critical than ever.

 Automation can give companies a clearer view of their inventory levels, helping them avoid shortages.
-Automated systems such as robots can track every part and assembly down to the smallest component and process stage.
-This data enables operations to see what they can produce daily or even hourly.
+Automated systems such as robots, coupled with advanced tracking and data analytics, can monitor every part and assembly down to the smallest component and process stage.
+This granular visibility is crucial for effective decision-making and resource allocation.
+The data enables operations to see what they can produce daily or even hourly, allowing for precise planning and execution.
 If a disruption occurs in the supply chain (e.g., a shortage of parts), the company can quickly redirect efforts towards producing parts with available supplies, minimizing downtime caused by waiting for the next supply delivery.

 To learn more about how flexible automation helps companies adapt to disruptions, diversify their supplier base, use data to maintain consistent inventory levels and avoid downtime, retain their workforce, and improve quality, check out “Shock and Yaw: How Material Handling Robotics Can Drive Supply Chain Resiliency.”